 i) Insert zero-power GI and apply windowing: Prepend values of zero of length indicated by the TXVECTOR parameter GI_TYPE and apply windowing as described in 27.3.10 (Mathematical description of signals).

 j) Analog and RF: Upconvert the resulting complex baseband waveform associated with each transmit chain to an RF signal according to the center frequency of the desired channel and transmit.
-Refer to 27.3.9 (Mathematical description of signals) and 27.3.11 (HE preamble) for details.
+See 27.3.18a.6.

 Instruction to TGaz Editor: Insert the following text at TGaz D3.1 P242 between L17 and L18: